bacardevelopper/projetSixAPI/readme.md

-## For run this app follow this steps
+## For run this backend app follow this steps

 ## Step one
 git clone https://github.com/bacardevelopper/projetSixAPI.git